For more movement on energy and climate in Europe

 In this way, the DRC project aims to contribute to maintaining and further developing of industry, innovation and jobs in the Netherlands and Germany.

-The project partners want to help achieve the climate goals of the EU, the Netherlands and Germany.
+The partners want to help achieve the climate goals of the EU, the Netherlands and Germany.
 They also want to evaluate the connection and possible synergies of the DRC project with other networks planned in the Netherlands or Germany.

 Potential:

-• Enable access to clean - CO2-free or low-CO2 - hydrogen, as well as CO2 transport to CO2 storage sites
+• Enable access to clean - CO2-free or low-CO2 - hydrogen, as well as CO2 transport to CO2 storage

 • emit several million tons less CO2 into the atmosphere each year; especially in the cement, chemical, steel, waste and energy industries